-the community they serve.
 II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; and, (Core) II.B.2.f) pursue faculty development designed to enhance their skills.
-II.B.3.
+(Core) II.B.3.
 Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-(Core) II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the while the Common Program Requirements deem AOA certification acceptable, certification in this subspecialty is not offered by a certifying board of the AOA) or possess qualifications judged acceptable to the Review Committee.
+(Core) II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Psychiatry and Neurology or the American Osteopathic Board of Neurology and Psychiatry, or possess qualifications judged acceptable to the Review Committee.
+(Core) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
 (Core)